aptly-dev/www.aptly.info/content/doc/why.md

 server, I might get slightly different set of package versions, as remote repository might have been updated in the mean time.

-There are many tools to create mirror of Debian package repositories, not many of those tools are able to create partial mirrors (download only specified packages) and most important, there are just several tools that can update mirror at any moment in time and preserve previous mirror states as snapshots.
+There are many tools to creat a mirror of the Debian package repositories, not many of those tools are able to create partial mirrors (download only specified packages) and most important, there are just several tools that can update mirror at any moment in time and preserve previous mirror states as snapshots.

-Snapshotting mirror is very important to make sure that all servers are installed from the same snapshot.
-When tested, mirror could be upgraded to new snapshot.
+Mirror snapshotting is very important to make sure that all servers are installed from the same snapshot.
+When tested carefully, mirror could be upgraded to the new snapshot.

 Using aptly, you can do something like that: